alanyongy/tft-matchup-predictor/README.md

 ### 1. Reading the Player List

 *Generating the initial list of players, and keeping track of their location on the in-game sidebar.
-<sup>Step by step walkthrough of the custom OCR process and crucial optimizations to achieve real-time responsiveness.</sup>*
+<sup>A step-by-step breakdown of the custom OCR pipeline, with key optimizations to achieve real-time speed.</sup>*
 > <details>
 > <summary><strong>Click to Expand</strong></summary>
 >
 > ## Step 1: Locating Anchor Image
-> Search the right-edge of the screen for the following image:
+> First, we search the right-edge of the screen for the following image:
 > ![](writeup-assets/PlayerTagAnchor.png)
 >
-> This will be known as the "anchor", as it gives us an exact, consistent location relative to a player's name (in this case, the top-most one).
+> This will be referred to as the "anchor", as it gives us an exact, consistent location relative to a player's name.
+> *In this case, it will be just right of the top-most player's name, as `ImageSearch` scans left-to-right, top-to-bottom.*
 > ![](writeup-assets/PlayerTagAnchorExplanation.png)
 >
 > ## Step 2: Letter Matching
-> Using the location where the anchor image was found, a small search area is created where the `ImageSearch` will search within.
+> A small search area (where `ImageSearch` will search within) is created with an offset relative to the location where the anchor was found.
+> *In this case, the area is created left of anchor — since the anchor is positioned right of the name.
-> *This approach significant reduces the time required for search attempts by minimizing the search area.*
+> This approach significant reduces the time required for search attempts by minimizing the search area.*
 >
 > Within the search area, run `ImageSearch` on all pre-defined character images of the character set. (`a-z`, `A-Z`, `0-9`)
 > After a character is found (or none are), the search area shifts left — more on success, as the found character occupies the region.